 Dr. William Clarkson Freeman was born on the 24th of July, 1854 in Windham Twp, (Norfolk County), Ontario.
-His parents, William Freeman and the former Mary Smith were farmers.
-Dr. Freeman was the 4th of 5 children.
-His siblings were Albert, James, Salinda and Charles.
+He was the 4th of 5 children born to William Freeman and the former Mary Smith.
+His parents were farmers and his siblings were; Albert, James, Salinda and Charles.

 Dr. Freeman graduated from Trinity Medical College in Toronto in 1876.
 He was licensed by the Ontario College of Physicians and Surgeons in 1877.
 His brother Charles also became a physician.
 Upon his graduation, Dr. William Clarkson Freeman set up his medical practice in Scotland, Brant County, Ontario.

 Dr. Freeman moved to Morpeth around 1900.
 He married Catherine ‘Augusta’ DeCow (Doan) Richardson on the 25th of August, 1909 in Detroit, Michigan.
 Mrs. Freeman was born on the 16th of December, 1870 in Doans Hollow (North of Port Dover), Norfolk County.
-She was the 4th of 5 children, born to her parents, Emanuel Doan and the former Catherine DeCow.
-Her parents were farmers and her siblings included Fredrick, Edith, Nina and Wallace.
+She was the 4th of 5 children born to Emanuel Doan and the former Catherine DeCow.
+Her parents were farmers and her siblings were; Fredrick, Edith, Nina and Wallace.
 Mrs. Freeman was previously married to Charles Wright Richardson of Morpeth on the 5th of May, 1897.
 Mr. Richardson was 34 years older than Augusta when they were married.
-He was 59 years old and she was 25.
+(He was 59 years old and she was 25).
 They had 3 children, Catherine (b.
 1898), Melvin (b.
 1900) and Frederick (b.
 1902).
 Mr. Richardson died on the 16th of June, 1904.